pandas-dev/pandas/doc/source/groupby.rst

    df.groupby(['A', 'B']).mean()

-Of course ``sum`` and ``mean`` are implemented on pandas objects, so the above code would work even without the special versions via the "dispatching" feature described below.
+Of course ``sum`` and ``mean`` are implemented on pandas objects, so the above code would work even without the special versions via dispatching (see below).

+.. _groupby.transform:

 Transformation
 --------------